 The New Look of Nuclear

-TerraPower leads one of two teams awarded initial funding through our Advanced Reactor Demonstration Program to test, license and build their advanced reactor within the next seven years.
+TerraPower leads one of two teams awarded initial funding through our Advanced Reactor Demonstration Program to test, license and build the next generation of American advanced reactors.
 The Natrium reactor offers significant improvements over today’s nuclear power plants and will help set the tone for a new portfolio of U.S. advanced reactors that are under development to ultimately compete in the U.S. and global markets.

 Natrium will be the first commercial reactor ever in the state of Wyoming and one of the first advanced reactors to operate in the United States, expanding the state’s already impressive energy portfolio.